vic-chan67/real-time-bsl-fingerspelling-recognition/README.md

 Real-time recognition of British Sign Language (BSL) finger spelling using computer vision and machine learning techniques.
 Aims to help BSL learners make sure their finger spelling is correct without requiring a third-party person to confirm, allowing learning from home with no personal tutor.
 Real-time recognition ensures immediate feedback without delays to speed up learning.

 ## Setup
-The program is designed to be fully executable at any stage in the phase, whether that be just the working camera input or displaying the full predictions in real-time.
+The program is designed to be fully executable at any stage in the plan, whether that be just the camera working or displaying the full predictions in real-time.

 1. Clone repository
 2. Activate virtual environment - **macOS/Linux:** `source backend/.venv/bin/activate` | **Windows (cmd prompt):** `backend\.venv\Scripts\activate.bat`